 Since the program's inception, 278 entry-into-practice nurse anesthesia students have graduated from the College.
 The most recent class of DNP graduates completed the program in December 2013.
 All of these graduates received offers of employment after graduation and all passed the National Certification Examination on the first attempt.
-The attrition rate for the cohort was 20 percent, and all graduates received offers of employment after graduation.
+The attrition rate for the cohort was 20 percent.
+The five-year attrition rate for the program is 6.7 percent.
 In addition to the entry-into-practice graduates, 16 students have completed the post-master's curriculum and received DNP degrees.
 Our alumni provide clinical care in a variety of settings throughout the U.S. Our graduates are highly recruited and are exemplary representatives of the College.

 The Baylor College of Medicine Graduate Program in Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, 222 S. Prospect Ave., Park Ridge, IL, 60068, (847) 655-1160.
 In May 2014, we were awarded 10 years of continued accreditation.
 The next onsite visit will be fall 2023, for a May 2024 accreditation decision.
-In addition, the College is fully accredited by the SACS Commission on Colleges to award masters and doctorate degrees.
+In addition, the College is accredited by the SACS Commission on Colleges to award masters and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call (404) 679-4500 for questions about the accreditation of Baylor College of Medicine.
 Visit the College's accreditation webpage.